BraydonTGS/EntityFrameworkDemo/README.md

 - **Database Seeder:** Additionally, there is a Database Seeder class that is responsible for seeding and clearing the in-memory database before and after each test is run.
 This ensures a consistent and isolated testing environment for each test execution.

+- **DeviceServiceTests** The DeviceServiceTests class is a set of unit tests for the DeviceService class in the EntityFrameworkDemo.Business namespace.
+It includes tests for methods such as GetAll, GetById, CreateNewDevice, DeleteDeviceById, etc. These tests verify the expected behavior of the DeviceService class under different scenarios.

+- **SubSystemServiceTests** The SubSystemServiceTests class is a collection of unit tests for the SubSystemService class in the EntityFrameworkDemo.Business namespace.
+It contains tests for methods like GetAll, GetById, CreateNewSubsystem, DeleteSubsystemById, etc. These tests validate the functionality of the SubSystemService class in various situations.

 ### Global Project
 The `Global` project serves as a central place for common files used across the application.
 It includes the following components:

 - **Constants Class:** A Constants class that contains strings used across the application.
-This allows for centralized management and easy access to shared string values.
+This allows for centralized management and easy access to shared values.

 ### WPF Project
 - **Coming Soon.**